maudeve-it/W25Qxxx_SPI_FLASH_STM32-CompactEL/README.md

 > warranty of any kind.
 There is no guarantee of fitness for any particular application,
 > and no guarantee of completeness and correctness.
 > By downloading and using these materials the user accepts all risks associated with the
-> run of the software and construction and use of the circuits and devices described.<br>
+> run of the software and construction and use of the circuits, boards and devices described.<br>

 ---